Financial Anxiety – How to Not Stress About Money

 I spoke with financial therapist Michelle Bohls about my own financial anxiety and the mission of financial therapists.
 What she had to say was illuminating.

-According to Bohls, the best way to overcome financial anxiety is to examine where it comes from.
+According to Bohls, the best way to overcome anxiety about money is to examine where it comes from.
 “Emotional responses are embedded in a memory network that’s created through an experience.
 What are the experiences that are so overwhelming that the emotions became trapped?” she says.
 “It’s similar to PTSD, where vets hear loud noises and hit the ground.
 Money stress is embedded in those past experiences.
 Money becomes a trigger.”

 So those dealing with a money anxiety disorder should ask themselves, “What are my financial anxiety triggers, and what created them?”
 Once you’ve identified the financial triggers in your life, you can work to avoid or eliminate them.
+Remember having anxiety attacks over money can be debilitating.

 Sign up now for CentSai's latest.